Hex-21/AKS-SaveSystemFiles/README.md

 ## Configuration Setup

 Below is a minimal example of a server config.
-The important part is the `persistence` section inside `gameProperties`.
+The important part is the `persistence` section inside `game` Properties.

 ```json
 {